 To enter, access the contest website during the official contest period, complete the official entry form and submit it along with the video, Talent Release form(s) and Assignment of Copyright form as directed.
 Entries must be submitted no later than 11:59 PM Eastern Time on 30 April 2019.
 Limit of one entry per person.
 Entries become the property of IPO Education Foundation and will be neither acknowledged nor returned.

 The Intellectual Property Owners (IPO) Education Foundation IP Video Contest is open to individuals who reside in the fifty United States, including the District of Columbia.
 Qualified individuals will select finalists in each category, which will then be posted on the contest website, the contest YouTube profile, and the IPO Foundation’s Facebook fan page.
-Voting will be open to the public within the first week of August 2018 and will remain open for two weeks to determine one winner in each category.
-There will be a limit of one vote per person or email address.
+Voting will be open to the public in May 2019 and will remain open for two weeks to determine a winner in each category.
+There will be a limit of one vote per person.
 Voting is done by the public and members of the IPO Education Foundation Board of Directors.
 In the event of a tie in the online voting, the tied videos will be judged by qualified individuals.
-Winners will be individually notified by email no later than August 31, 2018.
-The Foundation will publicly announce the winners of the contest no later than October 1, 2018.
+Winners will be individually notified by email no later than 3 June 2019.
+The IPO Foundation will publicly announce the winners of the contest no later than 31 June 2019.